Wait. What? It’s true. You can make a spring wreath for your home from a small lunch bag. And you can make it any color.

 Be sure to swipe below to see all of the spring wreaths created by some amazingly talented bloggers!

 A New Spring Wreath Idea

-Obviously, you can make the same style wreath as the white one, using the pink flowers.
+Obviously, you can make the same style of wreath as the white one, using pink flowers (aka bags).

 Before and After

 All it takes is a paper bag to make these roses and the wreath!
 Painting the roses was so easy and it still amazes me how much these came out.
 (I purchased the smallest bags which are the 3.5″ size.
 They come in 11 colors and are linked below.)